anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 #### Use the correct source

-Goto kvasser dir and untar the file: socketcan_kvaser_drivers_patch_asm_3.10.tar.gz The "socketcan_kvaser_drivers_patch_asm_3.10.tar.gz" contains a pathed version of the kvaser socket can drivers were  functionality not availbale in kernel 3.10 have been removed.
+Goto kvasser dir and untar the file: socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz

+The "socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz" contains a pathed version of the kvaser socketcan 1.6.113 drivers were functionality not availbale in kernel 3.10 have been removed.
+For the driver for the Leaf Light v2 this includes basically removing CAN FD support and also a function called "can_change_state()" which is not avilabe in the 3.10 kernel.
+Kvaser support provided the sources for "can_change_state()" so that have been added to kvaser_usb_leaf.c source.

-NOTE: This source will only work for Kvaser leaf light v2 usb.
+NOTE: This source will only work for Kvaser Leaf Light v2 usb.
 It will not work for Kvaser Hydra.
 ```
 cd kvaser
-tar -xvf socketcan_kvaser_drivers_patch_asm_3.10.tar.gz
+tar -xvf socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz
 cd socketcan_kvaser_drivers/
 ```
 Note: Non patched source downladed from kvaser will not work with kernel 3.10.
 So use the source in kvaser dir of this repo.